 We typically do most of the route work on Monday and Wednesday mornings, but new routes can appear at any time.

-As of Tuesday, December 11th, 2018 there are 7 new routes and a total of 84 routes in the gym.
+As of Wednesday, January 21st, 2019 there are new problems and a total of 76 problems in the gym!

-Listed below are the NEW routes, or “problems”, set this week.
+Listed below are the NEW problems, set within the week.
 Enjoy!